thycotic/dsv-docs/product/QuickStart/init/index.md

 Select *(3) Cache then server* to use the cached Secret unless it has expired, in which case an API call is made.

-Select *(4) Cache then server, but...* to use ached Secrets if they have not expired.
-If the cached secret has expired, an API call is made for the Secret.
+Select *(4) Cache then server, but...* If the cached Secret has expired, an API call is made for the Secret.
 If the API call fails, then use the expired cached Secret.

 Finally, you will be prompted for your credentials and authentication provider.
 * For the initial administrator, they will be the username and password that you setup in Thycotic One during the sign-up, with the username often your email address.
 The authentication provider will be the default, **thy-one**